How to make contributions through your employer

 - Call us on 13 43 72

-We recommend you read the information below to check that making after-tax personal contributions is the right option for you:
+We recommend you read the information below to help you choose which contribution option is right for you:

-- Visit the after-tax personal contributions page for more information.
+- Visit the Salary sacrifice (before-tax) and After-tax personal contributions pages for more information

 2. Work out how much you would like to contribute